The best way to understand Kelly Slater's brain is to read and reflect on his most famous quotes.

 It's like the mafia.
-Once you're in - your in.
+Once you're in - you're in.
 There's no getting out.

-Matt Kechele was a huge influence, but when I was about 8 years old I started really looking up to Buttons.
+Matt Kechele was a huge influence, but when I was about eight years old, I started really looking up to Buttons.
 Tom Curren, too, once I grew even older.
-Buttons was my guy though.
+Buttons was my guy, though.
 I thought he could go upside down under the lip and stay on his board.
-That was the future to me.
+That was the future for me.

 Music is comfort to me.

-People should focus more on basic form, the shoulder line and balance, which no one talks about, and study board shaping and wave and wind patterns.
+People should focus more on a basic form, the shoulder line, and balance, which no one talks about, and study board shaping and wave and wind patterns.

 Shane Dorian is probably the biggest push for me.
 We've always psyched each other up for all sorts of waves, from tiny to huge, and we just pushed each other mentally.

-Sometimes if you have second priority you can kinda be in control because you're forcing the guy to make a decision to catch a wave or not instead of waiting for him to.
+Sometimes, if you have second priority, you can kind of be in control because you're forcing the guy to make a decision to catch a wave or not instead of waiting for him, too.

 Surfing is the best way to wake up.